AlexanderJDupree/File_Reader/README.md

 ## What's in this Repo?

 This repo utilizes [Premake5](https://github.com/premake/premake-core) to build the necessary project files.
-Included along with the source files are unit tests, an example program, and the generated GNU makefiles.
-If you need specific project files (i.e. visual studio or xcode) just run:
+Once premake5 is installed just run:

 ```
-premake5 <action>
+premake5 gmake
 ```

-where <action> is the type of project files needed.
-See the [Premake5](https://github.com/premake/premake-core) documenation for furhter usage instructions.
+This will generate the GNU makefiles for this project.
+If you need specific project files run 'premake5 --help' for a list of supported actions.
+See the [Premake5](https://github.com/premake/premake-core) documentaion for further usage instructions.

 If the GNU makefiles suffice, then you can generate a File_Reader static library and unit tests by running: